Cope With The Costs Of Buying A New Home

 not even talking about selling your old house, but I suppose we could start there.
 You will need to make sure that

-sure that it looks clean and tidy to potential buyers.
-As well as this, you should do everything you can to make it
+clean and tidy to potential buyers.
+As well as this, you should do everything you can to make it seem modern and

-seem modern and stylish.
-You might begin by altering the curb appeal of
+stylish.
+You might begin by altering the curb appeal of your

 |Before you go about

 buying a new home you should be well prepared to cope with the costs of both selling your